 Let me know if you have any questions about what we used or have experiences you’d like to share in the comments below!

-- If you are interested learn about our experience starting Montessori at 6 months old.
+- If you are interested learn about our experience of Montessori at 6 months old check out our story.

 - Worried about if you are good enough at “Parenting”?
 Check out these 4 Ted Talks on parenting from realistic perspectives.
 They certainly made me feel confident as a new parent starting this journey.